roc-lang/examples/examples/RecordBuilder/README.md

 ```roc
 Count a := (U32, a)
 ```
-This type takes a type variable `a`, and holds a tuple of a `U32` and an `a`.
-Here, U32 will maintain our counter's value, while a houses the function to progress our builder pattern.
+This type takes a type variable `a`, and contains a tuple of a `U32` maintain our counter's value, and the state we are composing.

 2. **End Goal** It's useful to visualize our desired result.
 The record builder pattern we're aiming for looks like: